microbit-foundation/dev-docs/hardware/powersupply.md

 turned on.
 If your code does not display anything on the display, this might look like the micro:bit is not working, but it is.

-Because the nRF51822 is powered almost directly (there is only one BAT60 diode between the supply and the nRF51 power rails), a fully charged **LiPoly battery** that is specced to reach 4.2V **will be give greater than the [3.6V maximum that the nRF51822 can withstand**](#key-voltages)
+Because the nRF51 chip is powered almost directly (there is only one BAT60 diode between the supply and the nRF51 power rails), a fully charged **LiPoly battery** that is specced to reach 4.2V **will be give greater than the [3.6V maximum that the nRF51 can withstand**](#key-voltages)

 There is further information about the [battery connection and use](https://support.microbit.org/solution/articles/19000013982-how-do-i-power-my-micro-bit-/en) in our knowledgebase